-Keyhole satellites always have been of special interest because of their proposed similarity to the Hubble Space Telescope (HST).
+Keyhole (KH-11) satellites have always been of special interest because of their proposed similarity to the Hubble Space Telescope (HST).
 The big difference is that Keyholes are military satellites and that they are used for Earth observation instead of space research.
-For the astrophotographer interesting is the fact that the orbits of Keyhole satellites are highly elliptical.
-This means that they sometimes can be observed during very low passes above the surface, increasing the chance to capture more detail.
-But as stated on the page 'Satellites in their last Orbits', it is important to realize that due to the high angular speed of objects passing in low orbits, it is technically a bigger challange to ensure that images of these objects are free of motion blur.
-This is especially important when objects are tracked fully manually, the technique that I use in all cases.
+For astrophotographers interesting is the fact that the orbits of most Keyhole satellites are highly elliptical.
+This means that they sometimes can be observed during relatively low passes above the Earth, increasing the chance to capture detail.

 The Keyhole satellites are a family of reconnaissance satellites launched by the US National Reconnaissance Office (NRO) since the mid-seventies.
 They are known under different code names, but often named Evolved Enhanced CRYSTAL (EEC).
 Observers recognize them mostly as KH-11 KENNAN satellites.
-The later versions are actually newer types often classified as KH-12 or Advanced KENNAN or Improved Crystal.
+The later versions are actually newer types often classified as KH-12 or Advanced KENNEN or Improved Crystal.
 It is often said that the Keyhole satellites are similar to the Hubble Space Telescope.
 According to sources they were shipped in similar containers and a NASA history stated that they used military Keyhole technology in the Hubble to minimize costs.
-In 2011, NRO offerend NASA two surplus Keyhole satellites.
+In 2011, NRO offered NASA two surplus Keyhole satellites.
 On that occasion, NASA engineers were able to visit the KH-hardware.
 It was reported that the focal length of the Keyholes was shorter then that of the Hubble.
 The shorter telescopes enabled the military to oversee larger areas on Earth.
+Though, it is not clear if these donations were original KH-11 telescopes or upgraded versions, originally intended for the cancelled FIA-program.
 This gain of the Keyholes over the astronomical Hubble was interesting for NASA as it could assist research in different astronomical fields.
 In 2010, I managed to photograph some of the Keyhole satellites in rare favorable occasions.

 The image below shows the KH-129 satellite captured on September 4, 2010 from a range of 336 kilometers, taken during a pass not far from the lowest point of the orbit of the satellite, even below the orbit of the International Space Station.
 The image is presented in both positive and negative.
 The model on the right features a proposed presentation of the telescope main shape, without the solar panels.